oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Don't actually do this, this is just to show how you could modify a live pod with kubectl

-Example only, do not run this:
+This gets the pod name - Example only, do not run this:

 ```
 $ kubectl get pods -l "app=storefront" -o jsonpath="{.items[0].metadata.name}"